x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 * win server 2022

 # Setup
-* Make user non admin.
 * Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser
-* disable real time protection

 # Usage
 * Download these files from either this repo directly if machine has inet capabilities.
 (Or downlaod these files and serve them with python :D)